netzkolchose/django-computedfields/docs/examples.rst

 - n-cases: likely to be done in batches / bulk actions

-For 1-case updates the prefetch rule will behave worse, it will create another rather expensive query to be merged on the update queryset in Python for just one item, while the relational manager access in the method (touching `self.foos`) would get the interesting items much cheaper with a prefiltered subquery.
+For 1-case updates the prefetch rule will behave worse, it will create another rather expensive query to be merged on the update queryset in Python for just one `Bar` instance, while the relational manager access in the method (touching `self.foos`) would get the linked `Foo` items much cheaper with a prefiltered subquery.

 The picture changes dramatically for n-cases update.
-Without the prefetch rule the related manager access would have to query n times for the related items with possible intersections, which creates a lot of nonsense database load.
-With the prefetch rule you can avoid those additional subqueries.
+Without the prefetch rule the related manager access would have to query `n` times for the related `Foo` items with possible intersections, which creates a lot of nonsense database load.
+With the prefetch rule you replaced those additional subqueries by one additional prefetch lookup, saving alot of DB lookups and ORM object mangeling.
+Of course there is again a downside - the prefetched lookup has to be held in memory and gets merged on Python side, which might show negative impact for very large prefetchs.
+Still for most scenarios prefetching will show a much better performance.
+(Also see Django docs about `prefetch_related`).

 Let's go one step further and extend the example by another fk relation behind the reverse one: